dreadwrr/pyparsec/README.md

 ```

 ## Functions
-mftparser.ScanVolume("C:", only_active=True, microseconds=False)
+mftparser.ScanVolume("C:", only_active=True, microseconds=False) <br>
-# note if only_active is False check that entry is not None as it is sparse
+note if only_active is False check that entry is not None as it is sparse

 # NTFS ticks to epoch microseconds
 mftparser.ntfs_to_us(ts)